Zoe Dumitrescu-Bușulenga: Education and academic career

 Born in Bucharest, her parents were Nicolae Dumitrescu, a jurist, and his wife Maria (née Apostol).
 In her native city, she attended primary school (1927–1931) and the Central School for Girls (1931–1939).
-An early lover of music, she was unable to pursue a career in that field due to medical reasons.
-Enrolling in the University of Bucharest, she studied law from 1939 to 1943 and literature from 1944 to 1948, and earned a doctorate in 1970.
-Also, from 1947 to 1948, around the time a communist regime was established in her country, she went to the Soviet Union to attend the Gorky Pedagogical Institute.
+She was an early lover of music, but unable to pursue a career in the field for medical reasons.
+Enrolling in the University of Bucharest, she studied law from 1939 to 1943 and literature from 1944 to 1948.
+She earned a doctorate in 1970.
+From 1947 to 1948, around the time a communist regime was established in her country, she went to the Soviet Union to attend the Gorky Pedagogical Institute.
 Dumitrescu worked as an editor at Editura de Stat from 1948 to 1949, and at Editura pentru Literatură until 1957.
-Hired as teaching assistant at her alma mater in 1949, she rose to assistant professor in 1951, associate professor in 1963, full professor in 1971 and began chairing the department of universal and comparative literature in 1975.
+She was hired as teaching assistant at her alma mater in 1949.
+She rose to assistant professor in 1951, associate professor in 1963, full professor in 1971 and began chairing the department of universal and comparative literature in 1975.
 Critic Alex. Ștefănescu, a former student, recalled her courses as being "impressive in their erudition and solemnity, and through a veneration of humanist values visibly at odds with the proletarian egalitarianism promoted by the communist regime".

 Having been a researcher there until 1957, she rose to director of the George Călinescu Institute of Literary History and Theory in 1973.
 She was admitted to the Romanian Writers' Union in 1963.
 From 1970 to 1982, she served as vice president of the Social and Political Sciences Academy.
 She was elected a corresponding member of the Romanian Academy in 1974.
-In 1975, she became president of the Romanian National Committee for Comparative Literature, from 1973 to 1979 was on the executive board of the International Comparative Literature Association, and in 1972 was visiting professor at the University of Amsterdam.
+In 1975, she became president of the Romanian National Committee for Comparative Literature, she was on the executive board of the International Comparative Literature Association from 1973 to 1979, and visiting professor at the University of Amsterdam in 1972.
 Dumitrescu's rapid ascent in academia drew the ire of Elena Ceaușescu, who eventually decided to halt her progress.
 She directed two magazines, Synthesis and Revista de istorie și teoria literară.
-A comparatist and critic in the Anglo-German mould, her interests included interdisciplinarity and philosophy of culture.
+As a comparatist and critic in the Anglo-German mould, her interests included interdisciplinarity and philosophy of culture.
 Among her books were Renașterea: Umanismul și dialogul artelor (1971), Valori și echivalențe umanistice (1973), Periplu umanistic (1980) and Itinerarii prin cultură (1982).
 Dumitrescu also initiated and coordinated several syntheses of literary history for the institute she led.
-Four books she published between 1964 and 1989 closely analyze the works of poet Mihail Eminescu.
-A gifted communicator, she spoke widely: before students, in conference halls and on radio and television, emerging as a public intellectual.
+The four books she published between 1964 and 1989 closely analyse the works of poet Mihai Eminescu.
+As a gifted communicator, she spoke before a wide range of audiences: students, in conference halls and on radio and television, emerging as a public intellectual.